LNtrekos/Delaporte-MH-within-Gibbs-Sampler/README.md

 # Delaporte-MH-within-Gibbs-Sampler
 R implementation of a (Bayesian) Metropolis Hastings-within-Gibbs sampler for the Delaporte distribution, with diagnostics, and reproducible examples.
+Shows Poisson-limit behavior.